-US Wind proposes to construct two substations adjacent to an existing DPL substation at the POI.
+US Wind proposes to construct new substations adjacent to an existing DPL substation at the POI.
 The anticipated location of US Wind's substations is adjacent to Indian River Substation.
-Other options for the US Wind substations are several properties of sufficient size within one half mile of Indian River Substation or adjacent to the additional POIs under consideration.

-US Wind's substations immediately adjacent to the proposed Indian River Substation and expansion are shown in Figure 2-21.
-The figure demonstrates a preliminary general arrangement of the substation; however, the final design may vary within the shown footprint.
-The US Wind substations would be constructed to the northwest and southwest of the Indian River Substation.
+US Wind's substations immediately adjacent to the proposed Indian River Substation and expansion are shown in Figure 2-20.
+The figure demonstrates a preliminary general arrangement of the substations; however, the final design may vary within the shown footprint.
+The US Wind substations would be constructed to the west and southwest of the Indian River Substation.
 The proposed arrangement of the US Wind substations allows for expansion of the Indian River Substation and allows for sequential construction of the US Wind substations.
-The onshore export cables would exit the horizontal directional drilling (HDD) duct, into underground transition vaults approximately the same size as transition vaults at the Barrier Beach Landing locations, and traverse underground to be terminated at the respective US Wind substation block.
+The onshore export cables would exit the HDD duct, into underground transition vaults approximately the same size as transition vaults at the Barrier Beach Landing locations, and traverse underground to be terminated at the respective US Wind substation block.
+Some or all of the underground cables connecting from the transition vaults to the new substations would be installed using HDD approximately 6 m (20 ft) below grade.
 The US Wind substations would connect to the Indian River Substation via overhead line.
 The transmission line between the new US Wind substations and the Indian River Substation POI is expected to be a short overhead transmission line, subject to any applicable DPL discretion.
-US Wind proposes that the two substations will be adjacent to one other such that any overhead transmission line will be less than 152 m (500 ft) long.
+US Wind proposes that the two substations will be adjacent to one another such that any overhead transmission line will be less than 152 m (500 ft) long.